Tsarpf/Mobile-MMO/README.md

 Project RahatPois
 =========

-In finland we call it rahasampo
+In finland we call it a rahasampo

 ### In short: 3D clone of a finnish well-known chatting "game".
 Targeting mobile.